-For instance, this technique can be implemented through agile model in which teams work on small increments and deploy it to live environment after each sprint.
+For instance, this technique can be implemented through the agile model in which teams work in small increments and deploy it to a live environment after each sprint.

 Verification vs. Testing

-The test strategies created in a CI-environment where focus is on automation, mostly guarantees checking or verification and negligible testing (as in exploration).
+The test strategies are created in a CI environment where the focus is on automation mostly guarantees checking or verification and negligible testing (as in exploration).
 Hence, testers could not find something out of the box.
 Good testing includes both.

 Advantages of manual over automation

-It is impossible to test each and every scenario using automated tool.
-When an application or product is arrived for testing; testing team starts planning its software testing life cycle activities.
+It is impossible to test each and every scenario using an automated tool.
+When an application or product arrives for testing; the testing team starts planning its software testing life cycle activities.
 A number of test cases are created for the application beforehand to carry out the testing.
 Some test cases would be non-repetitive which might be complex and too costly to automate.
-There are other tests which are repetitive and are executed every time the build is received.
+There are other tests that are repetitive and are executed every time the build is received.
 It could be functionality that must be in a working condition at all times.
 Out of all those, the desired test cases which we want to automate are filtered.

 In addition to this, automation testing cannot replace human implications, intuitions and reasoning.
-Only a known set of test cases are automated in real life scenario.
+Only a known set of test cases are automated in real-life scenarios.
 The most of test automation is performed on checking one view of the system.
 Testers have the tendency to design repeatable tests on items that are familiar.